auerswal/bnas2018/hw1-the_lab/README.md

 **Update 2018-02-11** I do use the Half Lab.

+The lab performance is actually CPU bound on my laptop.
+I experience a load of about 9 while the Half Lab is running, but still more than half the RAM is used as disk cache.
+Root cause is the use of Dynamips to emulate the routers, instead of using x86 based virtual devices on my x86 based laptop.

 ![half lab topology](half_lab.png)

 The virtual lab is connected to my GNU/Linux laptop via two bridges